Karuthamma: Legacy

-Social Impact
+Societal impact

 The first film to bring to light the menace of female infanticide on screen, Karuthamma forced the government at national and state levels to act against this practice and bring in suitable laws to curb it.
 It became a catalyst for this change in the society, and was instrumental in "making way for the ban on prenatal sexual identification".

 In other films

 The theme of Karuthamma found place in other Tamil films, especially in the form of comic scenes or comedy films.
 In Kadhal Sadugudu (2003), a character played by Theni Kunjarammal tries to kill a female child with poisoned milk.
 Super Subbu (Vivek), who sees this, comically remarks that he has been seeing this from the days of Karuthamma.
-Scenes from Karuthamma have also been parodied in Thamizh Padam (2010), in which the theme of female infanticide has been replaced with that of male infanticide.
+Scenes from Karuthamma have also been parodied in Tamizh Padam (2010), in which the theme of female infanticide has been replaced with that of male infanticide.
 Periyar Dasan reprises his role from the original film.